tlmnrnhrdt/cad2data/README.md

 </p>

-<h3 align="center">Convert Revit / DWG / IFC / DGN to Excel, DAE, Validations, and QTO Reports </br> All in Open Workflows</h3>
+<h3 align="center">CAD/BIM (Revit, DWG, IFC, DGN) processing and conversion with batch handling, grouping, checks, and QTO reports</br> All in Open Workflows</h3>

 <p align="center">
   Automate your CAD/BIM data extraction and transformation using <a href="https://n8n.io">n8n</a>   </br> with no vendor lock-in, no Autodesk® or CAD licenses, and full control of your project data